Europe 296: Battle of Calleva Atrebatum

 293 Siege of Gesoriacum▲

 Soon after being appointed Caesar in 293, Constantius laid siege to Gesoriacum (Boulogne), then under the control of the British-based usurper Carausius.
 To prevent the port from being relieved by the rebel fleet, he blocked the harbor entrance by sinking boulders there.
-Gesoriacum eventually capitulated, probably that summer, ending Carausius’ power in northern Gaul.
+Gesoriacum eventually capitulated, probably that summer, ending Carausius’ power in northern Gaul.in wikipedia

 293 Constantius’ Frisian Campaign▲